Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space

 where the parameter $\lambda$ is complex and $t\in (-1,1)$ is real as in Example~\ref{exa-catenoid}.
-When $\lambda$ is not a real number, the period condition is not satisfied, and the corresponding stationary surface in $\mathbb{R}^4_1$ is homeomorphic to the coving space $\mathbb{C}$. \end{example} \begin{example} [The generalized helicoid] When $\lambda$ is purely imaginary in \eqref{ex-helicoid}, we get the generalized helicoid in $\mathbb{R}^4_1$. \end{example} It is well-known that the classical catenoid and helicoid in $\mathbb{R}^3$ are embedded, but any other surface in their associated family is not.
-The same is true in $\mathbb{R}^4_1$. \begin{proposition} Generalized catenoid and helicoid are embedded.
-Any other stationary surface in the associated family \eqref{ex-helicoid} has self-intersection points.
-(Indeed, on the universal covering we have a simply-connected stationary surface whose unique end is not an embedded end.) \end{proposition} \begin{proof} Given $\phi,\psi,\mathrm{d}h$ as in \eqref{ex-helicoid}, we write out the immersion explicitly:
+When $\lambda$ is not a real number, the period condition is not satisfied, and the corresponding stationary surface in $\mathbb{R}^4_1$ is conformal to the covering space $\mathbb{C}$. \end{example} \begin{example} [The generalized helicoid] When $\lambda$ is purely imaginary in \eqref{eq-associate}, we get the generalized helicoid in $\mathbb{R}^4_1$. \end{example} It is well-known that the classical catenoid and helicoid in $\mathbb{R}^3$ are embedded, but any other surface in their associated family is not.
+The same is true in $\mathbb{R}^4_1$. \begin{proposition} The generalized catenoids and the generalized helicoids are embedded.
+Any other stationary surface in the associated family \eqref{eq-associate} has self-intersection points.
+(Indeed, on the universal covering we have a simply-connected stationary surface whose unique end is not an embedded end.) \end{proposition} \begin{proof} Given $\phi,\psi,\mathrm{d}h$ as in \eqref{eq-associate}, we write out the immersion explicitly:

 Note that $\ln z$ is a multi-valued function on $\mathbb{C}\backslash\{0\}$ whose imaginary part is given by the argument of $z$.
 There are three cases to consider:

 {\bf Case 1:} $\lambda=a\in \mathbb{R}$ is real and non-zero.
 This time we get the generalized catenoid which is shown to be embedded in Proposition~\ref{prop-catenoid}.